Irish Breakfast Tea

 Camellia sinensisClinical Encyclopedia

-Irish Breakfast Tea is a robust black tea blend, traditionally enjoyed in Ireland, known for its strong flavor and high caffeine content, making it a popular choice for breakfast.
+Irish Breakfast Tea is a robust black tea blend known for its strong flavor and high caffeine content, traditionally enjoyed in the morning.
+It is often served with milk and sugar, enhancing its rich taste.

 Macronutrient Ratio